FedEx, TNT Express say combination on track despite EU probe

-AMSTERDAM (Reuters) - Logistics companies FedEx (FDX.N) and TNT Express TNTE.AS said they were still on track to complete their proposed combination in the first half of 2016, despite the European Commission’s announcement of an in-depth competition review of the deal earlier on Friday.
+AMSTERDAM, July 31 (Reuters) - Logistics companies FedEx and TNT Express said they were still on track to complete their proposed combination in the first half of 2016, despite the European Commission’s announcement of an in-depth competition review of the deal earlier on Friday.

 In separate statements, the companies said they would work to address the European Commission’s concerns.
 The European Union’s competition authority said FedEx’s proposed 4.4 billion euro ($4.9 billion) takeover of TNT Express could reduce competition.